Where to stay and eat in Ballarat

 Locally owned and operated, Eclectic Tastes Cafe & Pantry offers more than just your usual cafe experience.
-Showcasing the diversity of what the region has to offer including local produce, wines, boutique beers and great coffee, this relaxed café-come-provedore is a surprising dining experience with a menu that spans global favourites and classic Aussie cafe fare.
-Open for breakfast and lunch seven days a week, from 7am weekdays and 8am on weekends, come for quality casual dining and enjoy a bottle of our Shiraz or Chardonnay, with lamb flatbread, prawn pasta or a Korean chicken burger.
+Showcasing the diversity of what the region has to offer including local produce, wines, boutique beers and great coffee.
+This relaxed café-come-provedore is a surprising dining experience with a menu that spans global favourites and classic Aussie cafe fare.
+Open for breakfast and lunch seven days a week.
+From 7am weekdays and 8am on weekends, come for quality casual dining.
+Enjoy a bottle of our Shiraz or Chardonnay, with lamb flatbread, prawn pasta or a Korean chicken burger.

 Set amongst century old trees on the shore of Ballarat’s beautiful Lake Wendouree, Pipers by the Lake is open for breakfast and lunch daily and serve a simple but balanced modern menu.
 Their wagyu beef burger is to die for and pairs perfectly with Best’s Bin 1 Shiraz.
 Or if you’re looking for something a little lighter, try their Thai Fish Cakes with a glass of our Great Western Riesling.
 After lunch take a walk in the magnificent and historic Botanical Gardens.

 Fine dining in Ballarat